 RBI maintains a balance in the market by employing repo rate and reverse repo rate.
-Reverse repo rate, by definition, is the exact opposite of the repo rate or in other words it is the rate at which RBI borrows money from banks in the short term.
+The reverse repo rate, by definition, is the exact opposite of repo rate or in other words, it is the rate at which RBI borrows money from banks in the short term.

 Impact of Repo Rate in Economy

-The following scenarios discuss the impact of repo rate in the economy
+The following scenarios discuss the impact of the repo rate on the economy.

-Scenarios that lead to increase or decrease in repo rate are
+Scenarios that lead to an increase or decrease in the repo rate are as follows:

 Increase in Repo Rate